 - Needle electromyography.
 This test is occasionally performed by our Consultant neurologist to assess if certain conditions such as post-traumatic denervation or paradoxical contraction of anal/pelvic muscle which may predispose to certain specific dysfunctions that interfere with normal rectal emptying during defecation leading to chronic excessive straining and ultimately to regional pain.

 - Bulbo-Cavernous Muscle Nerve Latency Test.
 Some small electrical stimuli are delivered to genital area, and a computer will calculate the time needed for a reflex contraction of your anal sphincter.
 This assessment allows for determination of possible malfunction of the nerve.

 - Sensory Evoked Potentials This study involves small electrodes being placed on the head, limbs and pelvic floor using small sticky electrodes and/or metal electrodes with a sticky paste.
 To test assess the integrity of nerve pathway

 Depending of the final diagnosis certain specific treatment are available to relieve the patient from pain and the most common are

 - Pulsed radiofrequency is similar to the previous procedure as pudendal nerve is always reached via percutaneous injection under local anesthesia using the same neuro-stimulating device.
-When the nerve is reached a controlled thermal energy delivered by pulsed radiofrequency is applied to the nerve achieving a gentle heating the nerve, which can reduce the pain signals and help control chronic pain.
+When the nerve is reached a controlled thermal energy delivered by pulsed radiofrequency is applied to the nerve achieving a gentle heating, which ablate the sensory component of the nerve.
 The effect is long lasting usually from 4 to 24 months.

 - Medical treatment is also utilized in addition or as substitute of nerve block in case of milder symptoms or contraindication to the above described procedure.
 Different medication effective on chronic pain may be used according to the doctor indications